Agentic Episodic Control: Experiments

 \subsection{Experimental Setup}

-\textbf{Environment.} We evaluate the proposed \textbf{Agentic Episodic Control (AEC)} architecture on the BabyAI-Text benchmark~\cite{carta2023grounding}, a textual variant of the BabyAI environment~\cite{chevalier2018babyai} that reformulates grid-based instruction-following tasks into a purely text-based format.
-In this environment, the agent receives a natural language instruction along with a textual description of its local, egocentric observation—capturing a forward-facing view that spans up to seven tiles.
-This design simulates partial observability and tests the agent’s ability to reason over limited, language-grounded sensory input.
+\textbf{Environment.} We evaluate Agentic Episodic Control on the BabyAI-Text benchmark~\cite{carta2023grounding}, a textual variant of BabyAI~\cite{chevalier2018babyai} that reformulates grid-based instruction-following tasks into a controlled yet challenging testbed for grounded language understanding, semantic decision-making, and generalization in reinforcement learning.

-We adopt BabyAI-Text as our evaluation platform because it provides a controlled yet challenging testbed for studying grounded language understanding, semantic decision-making, and generalization in RL agents.
-The textual abstraction removes reliance on visual perception and allows us to isolate the benefits of language-driven episodic memory and structured reasoning.

-Our experiments span four representative tasks, each targeting distinct agent capabilities. \textit{GoToLocal} requires navigating to a specified object in a room with eight distractors, assessing spatial grounding and distractor resistance. \textit{PickupLocal} builds on this by requiring the agent to retrieve the correct object, emphasizing precise object identification and action grounding. \textit{UnlockLocal} involves multi-step planning: the agent must infer the need for a key, locate the correct one based on the door’s color, and perform a toggle action to unlock the door.
-Lastly, \textit{FindObj} evaluates exploration and generalization, requiring the agent to explore across six rooms to locate a target object.
+Our evaluation covers five BabyAI-Text environments that probe complementary capabilities: \textit{GoToLocal}, \textit{PickupDist}, \textit{PickupLocal}, \textit{UnlockLocal}, and \textit{FindObj}.
 Following the protocol in~\cite{carta2023grounding}, we also test the agent’s ability to generalize to unseen instructions and object types.
-We refer to the standard setting as \textit{No change}, and the version containing novel, unseen target objects as \textit{New object}.
+We refer to the standard setting as \textit{No change} and the version containing novel, unseen target objects as \textit{New object}.
+More details are given in Appendix~\ref{app:env_detail}.
+AEC is built on top of the \texttt{Qwen2.5-32B-Instruct}~\cite{qwen2.5} model, a powerful large language model with strong instruction-following capabilities.